jembi/openhim-docs/docs/installation/npm.md

 > **Note**: libappstream3 may cause problems with the npm package manager if your ubuntu instance is not fully updated.

-1. Install the latest stable Node.js v8 or greater `curl -sL https://deb.nodesource.com/setup_6.x| sudo -E bash` then `sudo apt-get install -y nodejs`
+1. Install the latest stable Node.js.
+[Here is a guide](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04).
 1. Install and start MongoDB 3.6 or greater.
 (If you are running Ubuntu 16.04, you may want to configure MongoDB as a systemd service that will automatically start on boot)
-1. Install Git `apt-get install git`
+1. Install Git `sudo apt install git`
 1. Install npm `sudo apt install npm`
 1. Install the OpenHIM-core package globally (this will also install an OpenHIM-core binary to your PATH) `sudo npm install openhim-core -g`
 1. Start the server by executing `openhim-core` from anywhere.